Where To Place Buddha Sculpture?

 Set It In The Garden

-A Buddha Statue that welcomes you every time you come or leave your home, surrounded by beautiful greenery, adds a charming element of Feng Shui.
+A Buddha Statue that is there to greet you whenever you enter or exit your home, surrounded by lovely vegetation, is a pleasant addition to Feng Shui.

-You should also avoid putting a Buddha statue on the ground, which is deemed as disrespectful.
+You should also steer clear of the practise of placing a Buddha statue on the ground because it is considered to be disrespectful.

 Place The Buddha In An Altar

-Place a Mango Wood Flora Buddha Head in a quiet corner at home, somewhere that is not too busy so you can fully collect yourself in its presence.
+You should put a Mango Wood Flora Buddha Head in an area of your home that is not too busy and where there is some peace and quiet so that you can fully collect yourself while you are in its company.

 Allow Positive Energy In Your Home Office

-If you want to bring success and prosperity for your business, learn what Buddha poses and gestures will give you the full benefit and place it in your home office or workspace.
+If you want to bring success and prosperity to your company, you should study what Buddha positions and gestures will offer you the full advantage and then instal them in your home office or workspace.
+This will help you bring success and wealth to your company.

-You can start with a small one and set it on your desk.
+You can get started with a more manageable size and place it on your workstation to begin.

 Position It In Your Yoga Room